srackham/drake/README.md

 `function desc(description: string): void;`

 Set description of next registered task.
-If a task has no description then it won't be displayed in the CLI tasks list unless the `-L` option is used.
+If a task has no description then it won't be displayed in the tasks list unless the `-L` option is used.

 ### env
 The Drake `env` object stores command-line options, task names and